zxcxyz/kubeformat/README.md

 # kubeformat
 Tool to remove junk from kubectl manifests.
-For those who are also tired of kubectl flooding you with useless information.
+For those of you who are also tired of kubectl flooding you with useless information.
 ### Features:
 * Cleans up fields using filters defined in cmd/defaults.go
 * Iterates over containers(container filters are defined with \*, "spec.template.spec.containers.\*.terminationMessagePath")